-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit disclosed no significant deficiencies in the internal controls. - 3.
-The audit disclosed no significant deficiencies which are material to the financial statements.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and an unmodified opinion was issued on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+The audit did not report any significant deficiencies in the internal controls over financial reporting. - 3.
+The audit disclosed no instances of noncompliance which are material to the financial statements.